Hate speech in Myanmar continues to thrive on Facebook | Technology

 After Zuckerberg's 2018 congressional testimony, Facebook developed digital tools to combat hate speech and misinformation and also created a new internal framework to manage crises like Myanmar around the world.

-Facebook engineers taught Burmese slang words for "Muslims" and "Rohingya" to its automated systems.
-It also trained systems to detect "coordinated inauthentic behavior" such as a single person posting from multiple accounts, or coordination between different accounts to post the same content.
+Facebook engineers taught Burmese slang words for “Muslims” and “Rohingya” to its automated systems.
+They also trained systems to detect “coordinated inauthentic behaviour” such as a single person posting from multiple accounts, or coordination between different accounts to post the same content.

-The company also tried "repeat offender demotion" which lessens the impact of posts of users who frequently violate guidelines.
+The company also tried “repeat offender demotion” which lessened the impact of posts of users who frequently violated guidelines.
 In a test in two of the world's most volatile countries, demotion worked well in Ethiopia, but poorly in Myanmar -- a difference that flummoxed engineers, according to a 2020 report included in the documents.

 “We aren't sure why … but this information provides a starting point for further analysis and user research,” the report said.
 Facebook declined to comment on the record if the problem has been fixed a year after its detection, or about the success of the two tools in Myanmar.